reharik/grunt_xunit_runner/README.md

 made path to xunit fully resolve

 0.1.6 Ok this time the path to xunit should actually resolve.
 I screwed it up last time and I apologize.

+1.7 cleaned up implementation a little bit logging is still probably terrible. added ability to list file and config incase your dll needs a config file